sieveLau/hexo-tag-admonition/README.md

 ## Styling

 Then you can style it with proper css rules.
-Here is a [example][zxcvb-admonition] using sass.
+Here is a [example][stylus] using stylus.

 It is recommended to use at least 3 levels of admonition, for example: note, warning and danger.
 Each with it's own style.